dangilman/pyHalo/README.rst

 pyHalo renders full mass distributions for substructure lensing simulations with the open source gravitational lensing software package lenstronomy (https://github.com/sibirrer/lenstronomy).
 The example notebooks illustrate the core functionality of this package.

-If you would like to use this package and have questions, please get in touch with me at gilman@astro.utoronto.ca - I am happy to help!
+If you would like to use this package and have questions, please get in touch with me at daniel.gilman@utoronto.ca - I am happy to help!

 Installation
 ------------